Meet our new Residential Voluntary Workers

-Last month we were delighted to welcome three new residential volunteers at Toynbee Hall – the second cohort since we re-launched this historic programme in summer 2018.
+Last month we were delighted to welcome three new Residential Voluntary Workers at Toynbee Hall – the second cohort since we re-launched this historic programme in summer 2018.
 Residential volunteers have lived and worked with the communities surrounding Toynbee Hall since our foundation in 1884, with notable examples including Clement Attlee and William Beveridge.

 Today, we engage early-career creatives, social researchers and activists to live and work here, immersing themselves in the local community by working closely with the people we support.

-Last year, our residential volunteers worked with older people to explore mental health and stigma, designed murals and permanent artworks with local schoolchildren, and contributed to our policy and research work through holding talks, debates and conferences in our historic buildings.
+Last year, our Residential Voluntary Workers worked with older people to explore mental health and stigma, designed murals and permanent artworks with local school children, and contributed to our policy and research work through holding talks, debates and conferences in our historic buildings.

-As the new residency begins, here is an introduction to the new residential volunteers and what they hope to achieve over the next six months.
+As the new residency begins, here is an introduction to the new Residential Voluntary Workers and what they hope to achieve over the next six months.

 Farzana is a cultural producer and an award-winning arts educator with over 10 years background in youth and community work, particularly focused on arts-based education projects both in the UK and internationally.
 She is currently curating a Black Activism Map with the Stuart Hall Foundation, mapping cultural resistance in the UK.